 PROJECT TEAM COMMUNICATIONS

-Communication among team members is the primary challenge on projects with multiple stakeholders, and is critical to successful outcomes.
-Respecting lines of communications is vital.
+Communication among team members is the primary challenge on projects with multiple stakeholders and is critical to successful outcomes.
+Respecting lines of communication is vital.
 The CPD project manager leads a project team of six groups formed according to function and expertise.
 The groups and their respective communication roles are illustrated in the Primary Communications diagram on the next page.
 This diagram is not an organizational chart, but rather serves as an illustration of the team’s communication responsibilities.

 The Approval Group includes members of the university administration, who provide guidance, oversight, architectural design feedback, and project/budget approvals at specific milestones.
 Depending on project scale, the group may include oversight from the Board of Trustees and others, as illustrated in the Project Organization section.